Parvanehzavareh/Stock-market-prediction-in-banking-sector/README.md

 # Results
 Based on the analysis, the Ridge Regression model demonstrated the highest profitability when used to generate buy and sell signals.
 # References
-The detailed methodology and analysis can be found in the project report, available in this repository.
+The detailed methodology and analysis can be found in the project report, available upon request.
 The project utilized various external resources, which are cited in the References section of the report.
 # License
 This project is for academic purposes only.
 Please contact for further inquiries.